LineageOS/lineage_wiki/pages/libvirt-qemu.md

 #### Tablet or Mouse

-If the device has a touchscreen and you would like to interact with the virtual machine using a touchscreen, or if you are controlling from remote desktop, you must use tablet input device for the virtual machine.
+Use a tablet input device if you're using a touchscreen or controlling the virtual machine remotely.

-Since LineageOS 22, you can use tablet input device in any scene.
+Tablet input devices are supported in all scenarios since LineageOS 22.
 With tablet input device, you can move the mouse cursor across the border without grabbing the mouse cursor.
 However, tablet input device is unsupported in recovery mode yet.